Old-school, split style snatches keep me strong and fast at age 60 - and they're fun to do.

 Most of the time it's number two -- which

 is surprising, because the immediate

-response should be, "It may not work
+response should be, "It works GREAT -

-But written words are powerful, and so
+But written words are powerful, and

 they often make us second-guess

 So our trainee -- the one who is making

 good gains and having lots of fun in his

 workouts -- starts to second-guess

 And he sends me an email and asks what